-Although he resisted the idea in his youth, Jonathan Fitch seemed fated to become an architect; his father is an architect and his mother an interior designer.
+Although he resisted the idea in his youth, Jon seemed fated to become an architect; his father is an architect and his mother an interior designer.
 After a liberal education, he studied photography with the aim of receiving an MFA but, he discovered that photography was “too much eye, not enough head.”
 He gave architecture a try, enrolling at Washington University in St. Louis in the early 1970s.
 After a year of study, however, he experienced an epiphany in Dan Kiley’s South Garden at the Art Institute of Chicago — he had never been moved by a building in that way — and decided to study landscape architecture instead.
 He transferred to the University of Michigan, where he completed his landscape architectural studies in 1977.

 Peter Walker, who arranged for his first job and later hired him to teach at the Harvard Graduate School of Design, heavily influenced his early career, urging him to study 16th and 17th century Italian and French gardens to understand and appreciate their conceptual clarity.
 Those gardens and, of course Kiley’s work, persuaded him that establishing a clear, simple idea for an outdoor space and then repeating that idea consistently would make places that both calmed the spirit and enlivened the senses.